LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

    :param boolean -noRecurse:
       By default the local DNS server will automatically query other DNS servers to find the answer to a request.
-If this parameter is included then the query will only return information which is known directly by the local DNS server.
+If this parameter is included then the query will only return information that is known directly by the local DNS server.
    :param boolean -inverse:
       Sets the inverse bit in the DNS query.
    :param boolean -status: